Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Introduction

-In this work we propose a novel approach that optimizes code partitioning and radio resource allocation {\it jointly}.
-To find the optimal code partitioning, we exploit the concept of \textit{call graph} of a program \cite{Ryder}-\cite{Grove-Chambers}, modeling the relations between procedures of a computer program through a directed acyclic graph.
+\textbf{Contribution:} Our goal is to propose a computation offloading method operating in the aforementioned MEC framework.
+The key basic assumption, justified within the MEC framework, is that the allocation of radio resources takes into account features pertaining to the application layer.
+The proposed approach optimizes code partitioning and radio resource allocation {\it jointly}, in order to minimize the overall energy consumption at the mobile handset, under a latency constraint dictated by the application requirements.
+To find the optimal code partitioning, we exploit the concept of \textit{call graph} of a program \cite{Ryder,Grove-Chambers}, which models the relations between procedures of a computer program through a directed acyclic graph.
 Our objective is to find the code partition and the radio resource allocation (power and constellation size) that minimize the energy consumption at the mobile side, under a latency constraint that incorporates communication and computation times.
 We consider both a single channel and a multi-channel transmission strategies.
 We provide theoretical results proving the existence of a unique solution of the resource allocation problem.
 The theoretical findings are then corroborated with numerical results, illustrating under what kind of call graph's topologies, radio channel conditions, and communication strategies, the proposed method can provide a significant energy saving at the mobile handset.
 In principle, the joint optimization problem has combinatorial complexity.
 However, we first illustrate that several graph configurations can be apriori discarded depending on the current channel value, thus reducing the complexity burden of the overall approach.
-Furthermore, we also introduce a low complexity backward induction (BI) method that handles the optimization of the integer part in polynomial time, while at the same time having similar performance with the global optimal solution.
+Furthermore, we also introduce a sub-optimal strategy based on a recently proposed successive convex approximation (SCA) framework \cite{Scutari_ICASSP14,Scutari_nonconvex}, whose aim is to solve a relaxed version of the original optimization problem.
+As proved by simulation results, this method makes possible a remarkable reduction of complexity while, at the same time, providing similar performance as the (global) optimal solution.